Colgate University Libraries

-Materials that will be accepted only at the discretion of the Head of Special Collections or the Head of Collection Development:
+Materials that will be accepted only at the discretion of the Head of Special Collections or the Head of Collection Management:

 - Recordings of college events will be retained if they are likely to have historical significance.
 Examples might include Martin Luther King Day celebrations, or material about the college’s response to national disasters such as 9/11.